johnandrea/ancestry-matches-to-csv/README.md

 --min-cm CMVALUE

-Reject any matches with a cM match smaller than this value.
+Reject any matches with a cM value smaller than this value.
 Default is 22.

 --skip-header